Abandoned Bristol: Underground Railway

 On its opening day it carried 6,220 passengers and 427,492 in its first year.
 Year on year the number of passengers dwindled until 1908 and it was declared bankrupt.
 In 1912 the funicular was sold to Bristol Tramways for £1,500 but the business never picked up and the last passengers rode the tunnel in September 1934.

 During WWII blast walls were installed and local residents sheltered in the tunnel.
 The BBC built 7 emergency studios in the tunnel.
+These wartime modifications resulted in the tunnel’s current layout, covering the original railway structure.
 It is believed that if the London studios were damaged then operations could still be run from Bristol.
 The BBC still used the site until 1960.
 Since then the railway has not seen many visitors.
 Only the occasional urban explorers or those looking for shelter have been inside over the past few years.

 Future Plans